 Element Description Example Messaging Paint a clear, visual and desirable picture of what is possible.
 Food production made easy.
 (Product benefits) Describe the most significant benefits and rewards that your prospect will realize after purchase.
 For example, "Save time and money (benefits) by having a system that does all the tracking and calculations for you (features)."
 Don't only list features and app functionality, start with the benefit first, then you can follow with the features.
 Paint a picture of a possible experience the prospect will immediately desire.
-Clearly articulate a compelling desired outcome Experiment with new formulas or create one-off recipes without lengthy or complicated software setup Your workday is easier with LS Express Start Easy to run and maintain Familiar business environment If possible, use industry-specific language and vocabulary to resonate with your prospect deeply.
+Clearly articulate a compelling desired outcome Experiment with new formulas or create one-off recipes without lengthy or complicated software setup Yourworkday is easier with LS Express Start If possible, use industry-specific language and vocabulary to resonate with your prospect deeply.
 Choose a particular persona to speak to directly.
 Engage prospects by speaking directly to them using first person "you" language.
-Setting at LS Express Start sake less than 10 minutes - and you are revely to set from anyone used to Microsoft products, such as of Office.
-Always up to date The system will update automatically at every new refease.
-Access your data addity any time you need to, wherever you are.
-Access your data addity any time you need to, wherever you are.
-From return Other product replacements, which, wow, who are more productions.
-Other product replacements, which, wow, who are more productions.
-Suppress of the production of the pr Messaging (Prove your claims) Don't make general and abstract claims.
+Easy to run and maintain Setting us ES-Special Set Table Set She that 30 initiates-and you are ready to set!
+Always up to date The system will update automatically at every new release.
+Wour business, anywhere, anystime Access your data safety any time you need to, wherever you are.
+Bran meturn Other production, such as and you are set of the Messaging (Prove your claims) Don't make general and abstract claims.
 Use data as often as possible to support your statements.
 "Reduce how long it takes to set up your recipes in the morning from 1 hour to 10 minutes."
-Ciairris) If you make specific claims, support your claims with proof, while Quantifying impacts and gains.
-The more specific and concrete your promise of value is, the better.
-Abstract concepts such as "more efficiency, more productivity, transform your business" are not emotionally impactful or convincing and do not compel a prospect to act.
+Ciaiiiis) If you make specific claims, support your claims with proof, while Quantifying impacts and gains. • The more specific and concrete your promise of value is, the better. • Abstract concepts such as "more efficiency, more productivity, transform your business" are not emotionally impactful or convincing and do not compel a prospect to act.
 20% Increase in Production 10% Decrease in Cost 15% Growth in Revenue Still not convinced?
 Here are even more benefits Target market If you support multiple countries or languages, this is a key selling feature. • Find a way to show this visually.
 Currently available only for businesses located in the USA